 Welcome

-The Members' Library is a collection of published papers, training videos, interviews, discussions and podcasts, even whole chapters from some books, developed especially for the PIELink membership.
+Otherwise, the Members' Library is a collection of published papers, training videos, interviews, discussions and podcasts, even whole chapters from some books, developed especially for the PIELink membership.
 (Most items also have our suggested links to other related topics, to speed up browsing.)

 For brief advice and guidance on how to use the Library, watch the "The very very short introduction", which introduces the library and its features, and how to get the best out of using them.
 For more detailed advice and guidance on how to use the search features, should you need it, simply click on the tabs across this page.